 Membership is open to anyone with instrumental experience.
 An audition is not required, however, acceptance is subject to ensemble performance approval by the director.
 New members often share a similar story, they were active with their music and enjoyed playing in their high school or college bands but haven’t had their instruments out of the case lately.
 Everyone is given an opportunity to clear the cobwebs and rust from their instruments, and regain the pleasure and camaraderie of ensemble musical performance.

 The East Winds has some affiliated smaller ensembles, including a saxophone ensemble.
 These groups often perform on EWSB programs and independently at other venues.

-Rehearsals are held Monday evenings from 8:00 p.m. to 10:00 p.m. at Trinity Christian School in Forest Hills.
+Rehearsals are held Monday evenings from 8:00 p.m. to 10:00 p.m. at St John’s Cathedral Center in Munhall, PA.
 Concert performances occur about eight to ten times throughout the year at various locations.

 If you are interested in becoming a member, or would like to inquire about contracting the band to perform for your event, please contact us.

 The East Winds Symphonic Band Association is a non-profit 501(c)3 organization, governed by a board of directors.